sectalks/sectalks.github.io/summit.md

 Us!
 And, hopefully...you!

-### Organisers
+### Call for Content

-@pi3ch
+We're on the lookout for cool and interesting content.
-/~ and others! /~
+It can be a technical talk, a workshop, a CTF challenge or any activity (like a game) that brings members together.

-### Call for Papers, Workshops and Volunteers
+Watch this space

-We're on the lookout for cool and interesting presentations, workshops and also volunteers to help make the day go swimmingly for everyone.
-Watch this space for more information!
+for more information!